servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 The [`_variables.scss`](../scss/_variables.scss) file in the `scss` folder contains a minimum set of variables to facilitate the customization of `mp.css`.
 The variables that can be adjusted include:

-- Colors such as the primary or warning color.
+- Colors such as the warning color.
 - The font family, `$font-family-sans-serif`.
 - Font sizes and line heights for headings.